Best Kitchen Knife Set of 2020

-Some might call this a bread knife while the more general term is a serrated knife.
-To evaluate the performance of these blades, we tested their abilities on crusty sourdough bread as well as on delicate, soft tomatoes.
+Some might call this a bread knife, while the more general term is a serrated knife.
+To evaluate these blades' performance, we tested their abilities on crusty sourdough bread and delicate, soft tomatoes.

 J.A.
 Henckels has the best knife for smoothly slicing through crusty bread without snagging or tearing the soft interior.
 Our second favorite knife for slicing bread - because everything seems to come second to the Henckels - is the long serrated knife from Emojoy that cut through the crust with just a slight struggle.

 Some sets we tested offer serrated knives that don't perform well on bread due to their short blades and small handles, but you shouldn't discount these sets because many of them are handy for a multitude of other kitchen tasks.
 The smaller knives from Cuisinart, Emojoy, and Marco Almond might be your perfect tomato knives.
 These bite immediately into tomato skin with the bare minimum of pressure on the soft flesh, and they slice through with almost no resistance.
 The J.A.
 Henckels serrated knife, however, ranks highest in both bread and tomato tests and therefore is the best all-around serrated knife in the line-up.